 Starting in the mid-1990s, artists have been dealing productively with the typical design elements, structures, and functions of Internet browsers in their own software applications.
 These art browsers develop alternatives to the established metaphors, set different priorities, deconstruct or reorganize the infrastructure as an interface to the World Wide Web.
 They not only offer new modes of presentation but often add new functionalities and therefore encourage the scrutinizing and rethinking of existing categorizations.

-The research project examines these artistic browsers and how they display Internet content, each in a specific way.
-Conceptually, they are understood as image machines.
-According to one resulting working hypothesis due to their programmed substructure and their dynamic image composition, these browsers can inform digital image theory.
+The research project examines these artistic browsers and how they display Internet content, each in its own specific way.
+Conceptually, they can be understood as image machines.
+According to one resulting working hypothesis, these browsers can inform digital image theory due to their programmed substructure and their dynamic image composition.
 The project aims at making the seemingly opaque operations of the digital infrastructure tangible and understandable.
-But how can program mechanisms be inspected in their execution?
-How can the program mechanics execution be observed in actu?
+But how can program mechanisms be inspected during their execution?
+How can the execution ot the program mechanics be observed in actu?
 To go beyond generalized structural diagrams – which only reflect a basic technical setting – this research project deals with the creation and comparison of time-based portraits of the respective effective way of working.
-This provides the possibility to observe how the synthesizing of Internet content proceeds in a browser-specific way, to experience these hidden processes and compare them at the level of their procedures as well as functional mechanisms.
-In this way, the range of analyses is extended from the sensuously perceivable screen output to the processes of program mechanics.
-Thus, a hitherto unnoticed level of design will be taken into consideration and code-based differences between the browser examples will be better understood.
+This makes it possible to observe how the synthesizing of Internet content proceeds in a browser-specific way, to experience these hidden processes and compare them at the level of both their procedures and their functional mechanisms.
+In this way, the range of analyses is extended from the sensorially perceivable screen output to the processes of program mechanics.
+Thus, a hitherto unnoticed level of design can be taken into consideration and code-based differences between the browser examples will be better understood.

-Besides the adoption of established art-historical methods, the project is characterized by the fact that an additional creative-imaging approach is developed.
-Due to their coding, it is possible to have the “procedural logic” under way observed systematically in an inflagranti way using software.
-To be able to actually “watch” the browser executing the program a visualization must be developed.
+Besides the adoption of established art-historical methods, the project is characterized by the development of an additional creative-imaging approach.
+Coding enables the progress of the “procedural logic” to be observed systematically, caught in the act, as it were, using software.
+To be able to actually “watch” the browser executing the program a method of visualization must be developed.
 The uncovering of the individual functionality of the program mechanics is pursued by testing different available visualization and analysis tools, as well as by developing visualizations especially tailored to Internet browsers.
 Finally, the limits and possibilities of such a computer-based visualization as a methodical tool will be discussed.
-This approach is possible due to bringing together/merging the methods and expertise from the fields of visual design, computer science, software studies and art history or image studies for this project.
+This approach is possible due to the combination or merging of methods and expertise from the fields of visual design, computer science, software studies, and art history or image studies for this project.